 SILC will collaborate with the Employment First Coalition to support at least 2 Vocational Rehabilitation sponsored employment fairs in FFY25.

-SILC will work directly with Aging and Disability Services Division’s Regional Representatives to educate at least 5 rural medical facilities regarding the needs of people with disabilities and provide sensitivity training by September 30, 2026.
+SILC will work directly with Aging and Disability Services Division’s Regional Coordinators to educate at least 5 rural medical facilities regarding the needs of people with disabilities and provide sensitivity training by September 30, 2026.

 Objective 2B: SILC will increase number of consumers’ IL awareness as measured in our annual consumer survey by September 30, 2026